Sponsored by Allianz Travel

 We have a lot of Outer Banks bucket list experiences listed for our next visit.
 So, stay tuned for that.
 We’d love for you to add to that list by sharing your top tips in the comments below.

-- The first English Colony at Roanoke.
+- The first English Colony at Roanoke Island.
 Later known as the Lost Colony as they all disappeared.
 I know you’ll want to disappear into the Outer Banks, but we promise you won’t get missing Bermuda Triangle style.

 - The first successful flight in motor-driven, heavier-than-air machines by the Wright Brothers.
 These historical flights took place on the sloping sands of what is now known as Big Kill Devil Hill, located just south of Kitty Hawk.